edhowland/viper/Bugs.md

 - printf : Like Bash or C equivalent
 - date : Maybe an alias to sh Date

+## Implement the 'defn' keyword

+This must be in lib/runtime/virtual_machine.rb.

+See the viper.wiki: PromotingLambdas.md file for a usage description.

 # # Complete all shift tests, esp. re: lambdas and functions

 ## Make sure shift with no args still works ok.
 Like bash's shift